SwitchCraftCC/sc-docs/src/features/sc-peripherals.md

 - `collideWhenOn`: (optional, boolean) Whether the 3D print is collidable when in the 'on' state.
 - `lightLevel`: (optional, number) The light level of the 3D print.
 Must be between 0 or 15, but values above 7 will be clamped to 7 unless the print is later crafted with glowstone dust.
+- `lightWhenOff`: (optional, boolean) Whether the 3D print emits light when in the 'off' state.
+- `lightWhenOn`: (optional, boolean) Whether the 3D print emits light when in the 'on' state.
 - `redstoneLevel`: (optional, number) The redstone level of the 3D print.
 Must be between 0 or 15.
 - `shapesOff`: (**required**, array of objects) The shapes of the 3D print when in the 'off' state.
-Each object in the array must have a `bounds` property with the bounds of the shape, a `texture` property with the texture of the shape, and an optional `tint` property with the tint of the shape, which may be a number or a hex string (`RRGGBB`).
+Each object in the array must have a `bounds` property with the bounds of the shape, an optional `texture` property with the texture of the shape, and an optional `tint` property with the tint of the shape, which may be a number or a hex string (`RRGGBB`).
     - `bounds`: (**required**, array of numbers) The bounds of the shape, in the format `[minX, minY, minZ, maxX, maxY, maxZ]`.
 Numbers must be between 0 and 16 inclusive (16 is the edge of the block).
-    - `texture`: (**required**, string) The texture of the shape, including the namespace.
+    - `texture`: (optional, string) The texture of the shape, including the namespace.
 For example, `minecraft:block/stone` or `sc-peripherals:block/white`.
 Use the texture analyzer item to find the texture of a block in the world.
 The `sc-peripherals:block/white` texture is available as a blank texture for tinting.
+If texture is not specified or empty string resulting shape is not rendered.
     - `tint`: (optional, number or string) The tint of the shape, as a hex string in the format `RRGGBB`, or a single decimal value.
 - `shapesOn`: (**required**, array of objects) Same as `shapesOff`, but for the 'on' state.
 To disallow state changes